 The Serge internship is about doing life together!
 Life in all its complexities.

-In our intern orientation weekend, we spend a long time talking about community and how we as a team want to create a culture that is a safe, unique and beautiful way of including so many different people in a loving and caring community that God so intimately creates for us.
+During our intern orientation weekend, we spend a long time talking about community and how we as a team want to create a culture that is a safe, unique and beautiful way of including so many different people in a loving and caring community that God so intimately creates for us.

 Our team leaders help to cultivate a culture of accountability, of prayer, of further Bible reading and study, and of love for and service to one another as well as the ministry contexts we are part of.